Influencer Marketing for B2B Companies

 One of the most important things to remember when starting off with influencer marketing is this: influencers are humans, too.
 Would you enjoy being spammed with constant requests from companies or people you don’t know?
 Yes, the goal is to get influencers to engage with your brand and share your content, but if you don’t first show support on your end, you may never get anything in return.

 Find out what the influencers are working on and see if your brand can help.
 Supporting them in their initiatives can open doors to working together in the future.
 You’ll need to start building a relationship prior to asking for favors.

 Jumping online one day and reaching out to influencers isn’t the most strategic way to get started.
 Try joining their community, becoming a part of the LinkedIn groups they’re in, participating in the Twitter chats they frequent, and following the people they follow.
 When you start from the bottom, you can help establish your brand as trustworthy.

 3. Look for Industry Expertise

 B2B influencer marketing can be much different from B2C.
 If you’re envisioning the Kardashians endorsing a product on their Instagram, you’re thinking of B2C influencer marketing.
 In B2B, influencers are sharing expertise and advice, not products.
 In other words, you need to connect with influencers who have a solid reputation in the B2B world.

 Business Owners as Influencers

 As the owner of a B2B company, you probably have years of insights stored away.
 The moment you decide to make a concerted effort to share this knowledge, you’ve taken the first step to becoming an influencer.
-As part of our ongoing D&B B2B Podcast series, Dustin Luther sat down with John Hall, co-founder of Influence & Co., to discuss this tactic.
+As part of our D&B B2B Podcast series, Dustin Luther sat down with John Hall, co-founder of Influence & Co., to discuss this tactic.
 Here are two steps to get you started.